-USFS Applicability for Indicator 1.5.a: The National Forest is expected to play a law enforcement role.
+USFS Applicability: The Pertinent National Forest personnel areis expected to play aundertake law enforcement roleresponsibilities.

 Guidance: Measures to prevent illegal and unauthorized activities may include, but are not limited to: clear marking of boundaries; appropriate signage and gates; communications with forest users, local community members, and other stakeholders; reporting suspected illegal or unauthorized activities to the proper authorities.